yuanqing/single-page-markdown-website/README.md

 {
   "single-page-markdown-website": {
     "title": "Single Page Markdown Website",
-    "description": "Create a single page website from a directory of Markdown files", "toc": true,
+    "description": "Create a single page website from one or more Markdown files", "toc": true,
     "sections": true,
     "links": [